-Peart recounts his avoidance of as many personal fan confrontations as he can.
-For example, the R30 tour included pre-concert ‘meet and greet’ autograph events for contest-winning fans, but they were only attended by Geddy Lee and Alex Lifeson, because, as Peart reveals, they would be ‘an uncomfortable ordeal for me.
+Within Cavicchi’s study of the fans of Bruce Springsteen, a key factor that his fan base has habitually related to is that of his status as ‘just a regular guy’, stemming from Springsteen’s working class aesthetic, expressed through his lyrics, and his apparent discomfort with fame (as revealed within interviews).
+Subsequently, such factors have led many of his fans to view him as being contactable, to the degree that Springsteen himself is perceived by fans to value this connection with his audience.
+This view is evidenced by instances in which Springsteen has engaged in reciprocal letter exchanges with fans, and, more directly, ventured out from backstage into concert areas to ‘wait for fans to find him’ (1998: 67).
+Peart, alternatively, uses his ‘regular guy’ self-perception to shut down such audience connectivity, and recounts within his autobiographies his deliberate avoidance of as many personal fan confrontations as he can.
+For example, the R30 tour included pre-concert ‘meet and greet’ autograph events for contest-winning fans, but they were only attended by his bandmates, Geddy Lee and Alex Lifeson, because, as Peart reveals, they would be ‘an uncomfortable ordeal for me.
 So I stayed away’ (2006: 93).
-Within Traveling Music, Peart becomes reflective with regard to justifying his perception of fandom and his rejection of fan confrontations in the face of those who ask about his fandom and fan behaviour as a teenager and how he reacted to the bands he revered such memories could allow him to sympathetically empathise with the fervent behaviour of sections of his :
+Thus, even within carefully contrived meeting points (Meet and Greets admit only a small number of fans, limited band contact (autograph signings and photographs with the band), and security personnel are present), unlike Lee and Lifeson, Peart rejects the fan process of seeking out ‘moments of contact with celebrities’ in their perception of them as ‘intimate strangers’ (Duffett, 2013: 167).
+Furthermore, Peart also reveals that he does not travel with his bandmates while on tour, preferring to immediately leave the stage at the close of a performance and enter his own tour bus and leave the venue, which further serves to minimise fan contact.
+To justify his attitude and behaviour within Traveling Music Peart becomes reflective with regard to justifying his perception of fandom and his rejection of fan confrontations in the face of those who ask about his fandom and fan behaviour as a teenager, and how he reacted to the bands he revered.
+He is also asked if such memories could allow him to sympathetically empathise with the fervent behaviour of sections of his fan base, Peart’s response, however, is unequivocal:

 Obviously, I was, even in the true sense of fan as “fanatic,” but I never imagined trying to approach my heroes, never even dreamed of hanging around a backstage door, or trying to find their hotel.
 It was about the music and the image and the magic of it all, not about trying to invade their lives.
 So no, sorry, I don’t understand (2004: 80).

-A focus of fan-produced disquiet within Peart’s writing surrounds his plainly expressed view that while on tour he feels ‘under siege’ from ‘stranger’ attention, and especially the more extreme fans who .endeavour to ‘figure out where to find me’ (2004: 116).
-This is an apt use of words as the word obsession developed from the Latin word obsidere – ‘to besiege’ (Meloy, 1998: 13) – and the motif of fanaticism/obsession is a recurrent within Roadshow as it reveals contacts with more extreme fans and stalkers claiming to have personal and spiritual relationships with Peart.
+A focus of fan-produced disquiet within Peart’s writing surrounds his plainly expressed view that while on tour he feels ‘under siege’ from ‘stranger’ attention, and especially the more extreme fans who endeavour to ‘figure out where to find me’ (2004: 116).
+This is an apt use of words as the word obsession developed from the Latin word obsidere – ‘to besiege’ (Meloy, 1998: 13) – and the motif of fanaticism/obsession is a recurrent theme within Roadshow as it reveals contacts with more extreme fans and stalkers who claiming to have personal and spiritual relationships with Peart.
 As he reflects on the motivations for such attention: